About Cypress JS

 Plan Monthly Cost Users Included Test Results Key Features

-Free $0 50 500/month Parallelization, Slack/GitHub integration, limited support
+Starter $0 50 500/month Parallelization, Slack/GitHub integration, Test Replay, Project Analytics, 100 AI Prompts/hr, and limited support

 Note: Annual billing offers an 11% discount across all paid tiers.
 Overages (beyond test limits) are billed based on usage.